-But - if I did say that I think, in the hope I’d sort out this non problem, such a response would lead me to being arrested for cyber bullying, followed by the BMC being sued for giving the offended person PTSD, leading to the sacking of staff - especially that self hating woman who thought the whole thing up.
+But - if I did say that I think, in the hope I’d sort out this non-problem, such a response would lead me to be arrested for cyberbullying, followed by the BMC being sued for giving the offended person PTSD, leading to the sacking of staff - especially that self-hating woman who thought the whole thing up.
 The whole culture of the BMC and climbing would change.
 We would all be more careful in future not to let reality lead us astray.

 Luckily I don’t work for anyone, and I only have to look myself in the mirror (not that I do), give myself verbal and written warnings, and I do - believe me - try and shine a bright light into every corner of my mind (that beam is called a blog!) and although I would definitely sack myself if I could, it would never be for the offence of offence.
 You see I’m not only a victim of domestic violence (this trumps being a woman - ha!)
-I’m also against feminism, as well as black rights, religious rights and freedoms, in fact I’m against the rights of every single group who seeks special treatment and dispensation by our weak and apologetic society, which must be hung over and wrung with post colonial guilt to put up with so much bullshit (we’ve never been the same since Princess Diana died!).
-I’m old fashioned, from the 70’s, where sexual assault was called ‘free love’, I’m ‘badly made’, and beyond political realignment, and like things simple, going for plain jane, happy shopper and much despised human rights - after all being human, be that gay, black, stupid, ginger, clever, big eared, old, boss-eyed, is a starting point we can all agree on, working together for some genuine equality, through law, not through the construction of a ghetto or ‘space’ of self pity, self pity and its associated entitlement the ruination of our age.
-I’ve been there, I’ve seen how self pity and victimhood disempower, do no favours and simply imprison the victim.
+I’m also against feminism, as well as black rights, religious rights and freedoms, in fact, I’m against the rights of every single group who seeks special treatment and dispensation by our weak and apologetic society, which must be hungover and wrung with post-colonial guilt to put up with so much bullshit (we’ve never been the same since Princess Diana died!).
+I’m old-fashioned, from the ’70s, where sexual assault was called ‘free love’, I’m ‘badly made’, and beyond political realignment, and like things simple, going for plain jane, happy shopper and much despised human rights - after all being human, be that gay, black, stupid, ginger, clever, big-eared, old, boss-eyed, is a starting point we can all agree on, working together for some genuine equality, through the law, not through the construction of a ghetto or ‘space’ of self-pity, self-pity and its associated entitlement the ruination of our age.
+I’ve been there, I’ve seen how self-pity and victimhood disempower, do no favours and simply imprison the victim.
 I’ve done it myself, that chip on the shoulder, that ‘poor me’ with my spastic brain, a poor start and shitty prospects.
 But worked out late that only by starting at the baseline of being a human being can you build any kind of personal utopia, and that it has to be inclusive of everyone, both the awesome and the asshole.
-Perhaps you may judge such sentiment as being a little ‘Tory’, a little ‘self made man’, turning my back on my poor brothers and sisters, sat down the golf club drinking G&T, as ignorant as… anyone who jumps to such a conclusion.
-This is a view born from real poverty and real wealth, and time taken to consider a view not based on my own relative truth not right or left.
+Perhaps you may judge such sentiment as being a little ‘Tory’, a little ‘self-made man’, turning my back on my poor brothers and sisters, sat down at the golf club drinking G&T, as ignorant as… anyone who jumps to such a conclusion.
+This is a view born from real poverty and real wealth, and time is taken to consider a view not based on my own relative truth not right or left.

 Oh yes - this domestic abuse thing… are you still reading in order to find out more?
 Great isn’t it, it really helps give some weight to what I write, keeps you reading on, and I am getting there - trust me.

 Today I lost a few dozen followers for daring to question IBM getting a good kicking for their ‘pimp a hair dryer’ drive, a drive designed to get more girls interested in science and engineering.
-Misguided in this deathtrap world of junk ideas yes, but no doubt it went through many hands before going live, male and female, who no doubt - being pragmatic human beings - could not see this as outrageous sexism that subjugated woman via man’s oppressive desire to sexualise women through their enslavement to silky smooth hair - no - it was meant but to promote more women to an industry that is dominated by men.
+Misguided in this deathtrap world of junk ideas yes, but no doubt it went through many hands before going live, male and female, who no doubt - being pragmatic human beings - could not see this as outrageous sexism that subjugated women via man’s oppressive desire to sexualise women through their enslavement to silky smooth hair - no - it was meant but to promote more women to an industry that is dominated by men.
 Why is this you may ask?
-Well you probably didn’t ask, you probably already think you know or don’t give a shit, those that know, knowing that women are kept out of engineering due to an obvious male bias, just as men are kept out of teaching for the same reason.
-My retort (because I don’t know obviously, but would like to guess, like we all do) is this: “How many women do you know who own a fucking drone?” also what’s the ratio of men to women who go to Comic-Com each year?
-Well it was 65/35 in 2010, and 59/41 in 2013, and like the BigMac index that tracks global prices via the price of a BigMac, I suspect science and engineering will follow the Comic-Con index, when free thinking human beings - who speak Klingon - make their own choices, free from self pitying, negative, victimhood rhetoric.
+Well, you probably didn’t ask, you probably already think you know or don’t give a shit, those that know, knowing that women are kept out of engineering due to an obvious male bias, just as men are kept out of teaching for the same reason.
+My retort (because I don’t know obviously, but would like to guess as we all do) is this: “How many women do you know who own a fucking drone?” also what’s the ratio of men to women who go to Comic-Com each year?
+Well, it was 65/35 in 2010, and 59/41 in 2013, and like the BigMac index that tracks global prices via the price of a BigMac, I suspect science and engineering will follow the Comic-Con index when free-thinking human beings - who speak Klingon - make their own choices, free from self-pitying, negative, victimhood rhetoric.
 Trust IBM to fuck it up!

-Sadly for IBM there was a shit storm of self indulgent indignation and victimhood, women looking sad or angry on twitter, the story coming out that - yes - science and engineering is full of misogynistic assholes bent on the propagation of gender stereotypes.
-It seemed such a shame, reminding of that lazy intellectual short cut the majority take, such as all politicians are crooks or toffs, when really it’s a minority (the same in any group), thinking and slander of the most important social institution we have that actually stops young people getting involved in politics… which hands politics to crooks and toffs.
-The thing about engineers and scientists - apart from being weird odd balls who live in their heads, is they tend not to be so socially sophisticated, not like those doing degrees in communication or gender studies, academics and social workers, media and politicians who prefer upsetting ideas to upsetting a crazy mob of self licking ice-creams.
-No, these geeks tend to see things for what they are, a slide rule, a Large Hadron Collider, they deal in facts and logic, seeing no difference between a man and a woman than unimportant details of design (the uniforms are different on the Enterprise), that yes, women are more likely to own a hairdryer than men, just as it would not be sexist to suggest men ‘pimp their lawnmower’.
+Sadly for IBM, there was a shit storm of self-indulgent indignation and victimhood, women looking sad or angry on Twitter, and the story coming out that - yes - science and engineering are full of misogynistic assholes bent on the propagation of gender stereotypes.
+It seemed such a shame, reminded of that lazy intellectual shortcut the majority take, such as all politicians are crooks or toffs when really it’s a minority (the same in any group), thinking and slander of the most important social institution we have that actually stops young people getting involved in politics… which hands politics to crooks and toffs.
+The thing about engineers and scientists - apart from being weird oddballs who live in their heads, is they tend not to be so socially sophisticated, not like those doing degrees in communication or gender studies, academics and social workers, media and politicians who prefer upsetting ideas to upset a crazy mob of self-licking ice-creams.
+No, these geeks tend to see things for what they are, a slide rule, a Large Hadron Collider, they deal in facts and logic, seeing no difference between a man and a woman than unimportant details of the design (the uniforms are different on the Enterprise), that yes, women are more likely to own a hairdryer than men, just as it would not be sexist to suggest men ‘pimp their lawnmower’.
 They don’t see colour or gender, if you like Empire Strikes or Return of the Jedi, just intellect - they don’t do bullshit.

-Anyway, my response to the article about IBM and ‘pimp your hair dryer’ was perhaps a little pointed, as the previous one I’d just read on the BBC site was about the conviction of adultery of a Sri Lankan woman in Saudi Arabia (by adultery, I take it to mean she had sex with a fellow Sri Lankan man outside of marriage, which is illegal, the lack of free love amongst some perhaps one reason for jihadi rage), her punishment stoning to death, her lover only brutal lashes (liberal apologists for Islam take note of how Sharia lacks our western sense of equality here).
-My response was “It’s petty and undervalues something of far more value to women then bitter self harming pity” - and there went a bunch of follows, probably ones who have the word ‘feminist’ in their twitter profile, and no doubt this little rantage will knock off a few more (I’m actually trying to buck the trend and reduce my twitter followers each day by intentionally self sabotaging my reputation - targeting religion, the Scots and Bear Grylls, which - like getting fat - is much more liberating and fun than getting thin).
+Anyway, my response to the article about IBM and ‘pimp your hair dryer’ was perhaps a little pointed, as the previous one I’d just read on the BBC site was about the conviction of adultery of a Sri Lankan woman in Saudi Arabia (by adultery, I take it to mean she had sex with a fellow Sri Lankan man outside of marriage, which is illegal, the lack of free love amongst some perhaps one reason for the jihadi rage), her punishment stoning to death, her lover only brutal lashes (liberal apologists for Islam take note of how Sharia lacks our western sense of equality here).
+My response was “It’s petty and undervalues something of far more value to women than bitter self-harming pity” - and there went a bunch of follows, probably ones who have the word ‘feminist’ in their Twitter profile, and no doubt this little range will knock off a few more (I’m actually trying to buck the trend and reduce my Twitter followers each day by intentionally self-sabotaging my reputation - targeting religion, the Scots and Bear Grylls, which - like getting fat - is much more liberating and fun than getting thin).

 Two things come to mind.
 I once had a girlfriend who was as disabled as someone can be and still be independent.
-She achieved more than any able bodied woman I know in adventure sport - a lifetimes more than those that actively trade on a nice arse and blond hair and good teeth - and yes they do.
+She achieved more than any able-bodied woman I know in adventure sport - a lifetime more than those that actively trade on a nice arse and blond hair and good teeth - and yes they do.
 I loved and lived with her for years without working out why she did so well and why I did so badly - after all she was ‘handicapped’ while I could do whatever I wanted.
-It took me until this year to get a answer, and when I did my life flew - flew like a lot of peoples could if they took this simple lesson to heart.
+It took me until this year to get an answer, and when I did my life flew - flew like a lot of people could if they took this simple lesson to heart.